opp1231/denoise_and_translate/README.md

     ```
     python hist_match.py /path/to/reference/dir/ /path/to/input/dir/
     ```
-    * The reference directory will always be /nrs/path/tp/val/data/ (uncles a new model is trained)
+    * The reference directory will always be /nrs/path/to/val/data/ (uncles a new model is trained)
     * The input path will be the path to the folder containing the low-laser power keratin volumes

 ### Denoising
-Temp
+Input keratin signal is denoised using [3D-RCAN](https://github.com/AiviaCommunity/3D-RCAN).

 #### Steps:
-1. Create a new python environment with your preferred environment manager (we suggest miniforge)
+1. Create a new python environment with your preferred environment manager.
+2. Clone the 3D-RCAN repository.
-2. Install the dependencies from requirements_processing.txt
+2. Install the dependencies from requirements_rcan.txt
 3. Ensure you are in the code working directory
 4. Run
     ```